State Guide

 878

-Source: Indiana State Police crime statistics.
-Indiana's statewide numbers look reasonable, but they mask significant urban concentration.
-For criminal record searches in Indianapolis or Gary, the local context is much higher than the state average suggests.
+Indiana's statewide violent crime rate of 332 per 100,000 in 2023 was about 9 percent below the national average.
+Marion County (Indianapolis) and Lake County (Gary/Hammond) are significant outliers — Indianapolis tracks well above both state and national averages.
+For criminal record searches in Indianapolis or Gary, the local context is much higher than the statewide figure suggests.
 Outside the major metros, Indiana's record volume is genuinely lower than most comparable states.

 Indiana's Access to Court Records Rules (effective January 1, 2020, updated February 2026) establish a general presumption that court records are public unless explicitly excluded.
 The rules are promulgated by the Indiana Supreme Court under Indiana Code § 5-14-3-4(a)(8).
 Restricted categories include juvenile records, certain family law matters, sealed cases, and expunged records.